Composr Tutorial: The Composr programming framework

 Overrides

-If you are overriding a file you are taking responsibility for merging in any changes made to the original file back into your version.
+If you are overriding a file you are taking responsibility for merging in any changes made to the original file back into your version (the upgrader file integrity check can help).

-If some other non-bundled addon is overriding the same file, it is up to you to resolve the conflict by somehow merging the two sets of changes together manually.
+If some other non-bundled addon is overriding the same file, it is up to you to resolve the conflict by doing one of the following (most preferred method at the top):

 There are 4 different kinds of PHP override in Composr: